fabrylab/clickpoints/docs/general.rst

 Pressing ``Esc`` closes ClickPoints.

-To easily access marker, masks, track or other information, stored in the ``.cdb`` ClickPoints Project file, we provide a python based :doc:`API`
+To easily access marker, masks, track or other information, stored in the ``.cdb`` ClickPoints Project file, we provide a python based :doc:`api`

 .. attention::